balanced/billy/docs/source/api_reference.rst

 -----------

 Transactions are entities generated from an invoice.
-It represents transactions we submit to underlying payment processor.
-You should notice that Billy currently only submits transactions to processor and doesn't care what happened afterward.
-A transaction contains the current status, type of transaction, amount, funding instrument URI and failures.
-The state transition of a transaction is shown in following diagram.
+It represents transactions we submited to underlying payment processor.
+A transaction has attributes like the current submit status, status of transaction in processor, type of transaction, amount, funding instrument URI and failures.
+The submit state transition of a transaction is shown in following diagram.

 .. image:: _static/transaction_state_diagram.png
    :width: 100%

 For all status:

- - **INIT** - just created transaction
+ - **STAGED** - just created transaction
  - **RETRYING** - attempt to submit but failed, retrying
  - **CANCELED** - the invoice is canceled before the transaction is done or failed